-If you’ve ever wanted to go back and time and see what was being tweeted about on a specific date, Twitter has made it easier than ever for you to do that.
+If you’ve ever wanted to go back and time and see what was being tweeted about on a specific date, Twitter has now made it easier than ever.
 Twitter has added the ability to search by date using their advanced search feature.

 Maybe you’d like to go back and see what some of the reactions on Twitter were like when Google launched the Hummingbird algorithm.
 Or maybe you’d like to reminisce on how far you or your business has come since the days you first started tweeting.
 Now you can do that quickly and easily.

 Just visit Twitter’s advanced search page and specify the date or date range you’d like to search by.
 While searching by date you also have the option to narrow down your search by any of Twitter’s existing advanced search options.
 Those options include things like words in tweets, hashtags used, accounts sending the tweets, accounts mentioned in the tweet, sentiment, and so on.